The Ultimate In Birding Tours

 We can be sure that by the end of this African adventure, you will have come to love Namibia and Botswana and want to return!

-Birdquest has operated Namibia & Botswana birding tours and Zimbabwe birding tours since 1987.
+Birdquest has operated Namibia & Botswana birding tours since 1987.

-Accommodation & Road Transport: The hotels/lodges are of a good or fairly good standard throughout.
-Road transport is by passenger van and by 4×4 vehicle.
+The hotels/lodges are of a good or fairly good standard throughout.
+Road transport is by minibus/passenger van and by 4×4 vehicle.
 Roads are mostly of surprisingly good quality (even the untarred roads in Namibia and Botswana are generally wide and well-graded).

-Walking: The walking effort during our Namibia & Botswana birding tour is easy throughout.
+The walking effort during our Namibia & Botswana birding tours is easy throughout.

-Climate: Rather variable.
-In interior Namibia and Botswana, most days will be hot, dry and sunny, but overcast conditions are not uncommon and it may well rain in the north.
+Rather variable.
+In interior Namibia and Botswana, most days will be hot, dry and sunny, but overcast conditions are not uncommon, and it may well rain in the north.
 In coastal Namibia, conditions range from warm to rather cool during the frequent periods of sea fog, but rain is unlikely.
-In Zimbabwe, conditions are similar to northern Namibia but cooler at high altitudes in the Vumba Mountains.

-Bird/Mammal Photography: Opportunities during our Namibia & Botswana birding tour are very good.
-They are worthwhile in Zimbabwe.
+Opportunities during our Namibia & Botswana birding tours are good (or very good in some areas).

 TOUR HIGHLIGHTS